Everything Ledgerly does.

 Wallet Wrapped

 A shareable year-in-review card.
 Names your spending personality (one of six archetypes) and the cards that suit it.
 Saves as a PNG you can share.
-Seasonal feature.
+Seasonal feature, and the odd one out here: it is computed entirely on-device, needs no key, and is free for everyone.

 Wallet Roast